 South Africa is the third largest economy in Africa.
-Despite a flourishing economy, lots of reserves of raw materials and a well-developed infrastructure the country has not yet come over the Apartheid era.
-The majority of the population which is black still lives in poverty.
+Despite a flourishing economy, lots of reserves of raw materials and a well-developed infrastructure, there are still large class differences even after the end of apartheid.
+The black or coloured majority of population still often lives in poverty.
 There is an extreme imbalance between the rich and the poor.

 Kolping in South Africa

 The National Association of South Africa was founded on 21 October 1989 and currently has 700 members in 14 Kolping Families.
 A special focus is placed by Kolping South Africa on the vocational training of young people as the official unemployment rate in South Africa is estimated at around 27%.
 Active participation of the members in the society is dear to Kolping South Africa.

 On the best path to independence